fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 CMD DEBUG=playground:* npm start
 ```

-Let's build the image from that, _docker build -t express-server ._ and run it with _docker run -p 3123:3000 express-server_.
-The _-p_ flag will inform Docker that a port from the host machine should be opened and directed to a port in the container.
-And the format is _-p host:application_.
+Let's build the image from that with command, _docker build -t express-server ._ and run it with _docker run -p 3123:3000 express-server_.
+The _-p_ flag will inform Docker that a port from the host machine should be opened and directed to a port in the container, the format is _-p host:application_.

 ```console
 $ docker run -p 3123:3000 express-server